s0/tools-snap-service/README.md

 ### Headers

 - `X-Forwarded-For` — The remote client address making the request.
 This allows the snap service to log the address.
+- `User-Agent` — The remote user-agent of the client making the request.
+This value is overridden by the `ua` parameter, if present.

 ## Using Snap Service on your website